Steve Shagan: Save the Tiger

+City of Angels

 Shagan went on to write the novel City of Angels and its film adaptation, Hustle, both released in 1975.
 He then wrote the screenplay for and co-produced Voyage of the Damned, for which he received another Academy Award nomination, this time for Best Adapted Screenplay.
 This was followed by Nightwing, which he adapted from the novel of same name by Martin Cruz Smith.
 He then adapted his 1979 novel The Formula into a 1980 film of the same name, which he also co-produced and which reunited him with Save the Tiger director John G. Avildsen.
 Of the performances by Brando and Scott in The Formula, Steve Shagan reportedly stated: "I sensed a loss of purpose, a feeling that they didn't want to work any more and had come to think of acting as playing with choo-choo trains."

 Subsequent films written by Shagan include The Sicilian, which he adapted from the novel by Mario Puzo, and Primal Fear, based on the novel by William Diehl.
 Shagan also wrote the teleplay for the made-for-television movie Gotti, for which he was nominated for an Emmy Award for Outstanding Writing for a Miniseries or a Special.

+Death

 Shagan died at his home in Los Angeles, California, on November 30, 2015.